steveschr/BMS-for-Sailboat/Readme.md

 # Description & Purpose
-Determinining lithium battery state of charge by voltage alone is too imprecise.
+Determinining lithium battery state of charge by cell voltage alone is too imprecise.
+Impossible to determine health of pack by pack voltage.

+I didn't like the idea of a drop in battery that might decide to disconnect or do a load dump when it wanted to.
+(On a boat that means the worst possible moment)  I didn't want to add a start battery and the associated inefficiencies and complexity  When I started this project there wasn't much hardware available.
+That's changed some but I still like this better.

 # Operation
 Cell voltage is determined by resistor voltage dividers and MCP3208 analog to digital converter.
 Accuracy to around 5 mV.
 Can be tuned for variations in resistor values.
 Current is read by a 200A 50mV shunt output amplified by INA213 and read by MCP3204.
 40mA current draw, 80mA when LCD lit.

 # Construction
 Main board, Balance board, temperature sensor boards and current shunt board.
 A combination of surface mount and through hole.
 I assembled these with a hot plate for the surface mount and hand soldered to through hole components.

 # BOM

 # Installation
 ## Modifications to boat
+Latching relays control AC input to shore charger, solar panel input to solar charger, ign signal to alternator relay.
+Provision for latching relay to protect bank.

 # Details